libp2p/hydra-booster/README.md

 Usage of hydra-booster:
   -bootstrap-conc int
-        How many concurrent bootstraps to run (default 32) -bucket-size int
+        How many concurrent bootstraps to run (default 32) -bootstrap-peers string
+        A CSV list of peer addresses to bootstrap from.
+  -bucket-size int
         Specify the bucket size, note that for some protocols this must be a specific value i.e. for "/ipfs" it MUST be 20 (default 20)
   -db string